ncbi/niso-jats/publishing/1.1d2/mml2/dtd/README.txt

      with MathML 3.0

-All 4 files represent different versions of the ANSI/NISO JATS Archiving and Interchange DTD.
+All 4 files represent different versions of the ANSI/NISO JATS Journal Publishing DTD.
 This is the DOCTYPE that covers a journal article and various other non-article journal content such as book and product reviews.
 These DTDs invoke almost all the modules in the JATS Archiving and Interchange DTD Suite.
-An institution should choose one of these DTDs based on table and MathML requirements.
+An institution should choose one of these DTD based on table and MathML requirements.

 ======================================================

-2.0 SAMPLE FILES FOR TESTING GREEN (ARCHIVING)
+2.0 SAMPLE FILES FOR TESTING Blue (Publishing)

-samplesmall-archive1.xml
+samplesmall-pub1.xml
-             - Minimal journal article document used to test the Archiving DTD (GREEN) with XHTML tables and MathML 2.0.
+             - Minimal journal article document used to test the Publishing DTD (Blue) with XHTML tables and MathML 2.0.

-samplesmall-archive1-mathml3.xml
+samplesmall-pub1-mathml3.xml and
+samplesmall-pub1-mathml3-bad.xml
-             - Minimal journal article document used to test the Archiving DTD (GREEN) with XHTML tables and MathML 3.0.
+             - Minimal journal article document used to test the Publishing DTD (Blue) with XHTML tables and MathML 3.0.
                  Two sample equations are provided,
-               one of which is valid in MathML 2.0 and MathML 3.0, and one of which is valid only in MathML 3.0.
+               one of which is valid in MathML 3.0 and one of which has a MathML 2.0, sample that is NOT valid in MathML 3.0.

-sample-archive-oasis-and-html1.xml
+samplepub-oasis-table1.xml
+samplepub-oasis-and-xhtml1.xml
-             - Minimal journal article document used to test the Archiving DTD when the OASIS CALS Exchange table model and the XHTML model are both used with MathML 2.0.
+             - Minimal journal article documents used to test the Publishing DTD when the OASIS CALS Exchange table model and the XHTML model are both used with MathML 2.0.
                   The OASIS table is namespaced with a hard-coded namespace prefix of "oasis".

-sample-archive-oasis-and-html1-mathml3.xml
-sample-archive-oasis-and-html1-mathml3-bad.xml
+samplepub-oasis-and-xhtml1-mathml3.xml and
+samplepub-oasis-and-xhtml1-mathml3-bad.xml
-             - Minimal journal article document used to test the Archiving DTD when the OASIS CALS Exchange table model and the XHTML model are both used with MathML 3.0.
+             - Minimal journal article document used to test the Publishing DTD when the OASIS CALS Exchange table model and the XHTML model are both used with MathML 3.0.